 How to Catch A Criminal: The Miami Shootout (Part 2)

-This month, two Agents pay the ultimate price to stop a pair of killers, and change Law Enforcement in the process.
+In 1986, two FBI agents paid the ultimate price to stop a pair of killers, and the deadly incident led to changes in how law enforcement officers were armed in the process.

 Every officer with a decent amount of time on the job knows the unexpected turns an investigation can take.
 Seeing a major case through to completion often involves giving up on a theory and taking your investigation in a different direction as new information becomes available.
 In How to Catch A Criminal, we look at the many ways not-so-perfect crimes are solved.
 This month, two Agents pay the ultimate price to stop a pair of killers, and change Law Enforcement in the process.